 - Make sure that the business accounts you prepare to match the date of the UK financial tax year.

-Whatever you earned within the year that you are filing a tax return for must be included in your calculation.
-For the 2019/20 tax period, for example, you must take note of the income earned between 6 April 2019 and 5 April 2020.
+Whatever you earned within the year that you are filing a tax return form must be included in your calculation.
+For the 2020-21 tax period, for example, you must take note of the income earned between 6 April 2020 and 5 April 2021.

 Whatever money you put into the business, inheritance, or bank interest that your bank account earned must not be included in your calculation.
 In a Self Assessment tax return, there are separate pages for different sources of income that must not be confused as a business income.
-For example, whatever rent you received for a personal property must be declared on the property page of a tax return, and should not be calculated with the rest of your business income.
+For example, whatever rent you received for personal property must be declared on the property page of a tax return, and should not be calculated with the rest of your business income.

 To illustrate, if you issued an invoice for work done in February 2020, you must include it as income for the 5 April 2019-20 tax year, even if the client paid for it after the end of a tax period.

 If you are a service provider, your income should be based on when a job is carried out and completed.
-Even if you issued an invoice after 5 April 2020, income for the said service must be included for the 2019/20 tax year.
+Even if you issued an invoice after 5 April 2021, income for the said service must be included for the previous tax year.
 In the event that there is still some work that needs to be done after April, you only need to calculate whatever work was completed before 5 April.

 If your business is VAT registered, your trading income is based on your sales exclusive of VAT, so there is no point in including it in your calculation.
 The only exception is when you pay a fixed rate of VAT over to HMRC.
 It is best to consult with an accountant or tax advisor to determine if the flat rate scheme is right for you.

-To discuss the matter further or if you have any questions on the subject or anything else tax related contact our self assessment tax agents here.
+To discuss the matter further or if you have any questions on the subject or anything else tax-related contact our UK-based self-assessment tax accountants here.